Threat Protection

 Malware protection is powered by the Advanced Malware Protection engine in MX 12.20 and higher.
 Previous releases leverage Kaspersky Lab as the malware protection engine.

-To review the firmware versions of MX appliances in your organization and to schedule firmware upgrades, please see the Organization > Monitor > Firmware upgrades page.
+To review the firmware versions of MX appliances in your organization and to schedule firmware upgrades, see the Organization > Monitor > Firmware upgrades page.

 Dealing with False Positives